Back to Blog

 Myth 7: Piano Lessons Are Too Strict and Serious

-At Harborfields Music Center, for example, lessons are designed to be engaging and enjoyable for students of all ages.
-Whether you want to play classical pieces or your favorite pop songs, the experience is tailored to keep you motivated and excited about learning.
+Modern teaching approaches are much more relaxed and fun.
+At Harborfields Music Center, lessons are designed to be engaging and enjoyable for students of all ages, whether you want to play classical pieces or your favorite pop songs.

 Myth 8: You Have to Learn Classical Music First